-In January of 2015, the Liberal government of British Columbia announced a five-year plan that would see contracted out helicopter companies cull wolves in the South Peace and South Selkirk Regions.
-The cull was initiated in response to substantial declines in caribou herds and saw the death of 84 wolves during the first winter alone.
-The winter of 2016 saw a total of 163 wolves killed under the cull program - 154 in the South Peace region and 9 in the South Selkirks.
+In January of 2015, the Liberal government of British Columbia announced a five-year plan that would see helicopter companies cull wolves in the South Peace and South Selkirks..
+The cull has now been expanded to the Revelstoke area.
+The cull was initiated in response to substantial declines in endangered mountain caribou and has seen the death of over 400 wolves.

 Culling wolves to save caribou is a scientifically flawed approach and, simply put, is an irresponsible biological experiment.
-The data elicited from the Alberta wolf cull proved that removing apex predators did nothing to recover endangered caribou herds there.
+The data elicited from the Alberta wolf cull proved that removing apex predators did nothing to recover endangered caribou herds.

 Similar to the South Peace region, researchers found that rampant industrial development in Alberta led to the severe decline in caribou.

-Wildlife Defence League is concerned that the government is scapegoating wolves, rather than listen to experts and take action to address the root causes for caribou decline - despite acknowledging them.
+Wildlife Defence League is concerned that our newly elected provincial NDP government is following in the footsteps of the BC Liberals and scapegoating wolves, rather than taking meaningful action to address the root causes for caribou decline - despite acknowledging them.
 Ministry of Environment documents, obtained through a Freedom of Information Request, reveal the experimental nature of the cull and acknowledge that, "Ultimately, as long as the habitat conditions on and adjacent to caribou ranges remain heavily modified by industrial activities, it is unlikely that any self-sustaining caribou populations will be able to exist in the South Peace."

-The government's intention to scapegoat wolves while allowing industry to go unchecked has not gone unnoticed.
+The BC Liberals intention to scapegoat wolves while they left industry unchecked was not unnoticed.
 Another Freedom of Information application requested and obtained by the Wilderness Committee points towards industry representatives from logging corporations as the culprits who suggested initiating a wolf cull.
 Their suggestion, says the FOI, was due to the potential threat that a federal caribou recovery plan would place further restrictions on logging.

-Profit has and continues to be placed above the survival of wildlife and the health of ecosystems across the province - this must not continue.
+Profit continues to be placed above the survival of endangered species and the health of ecosystems across the province.